-Deceased newborn found in a cooler on Troup County, GA road
+UPDATE: Deceased GA newborn found in a cooler found to be full-term child

-TROUP COUNTY, GA (WTVM) - Troup County Sheriff’s Office is investigating after a deceased newborn was discovered inside of a cooler on the side of the road Sunday afternoon.
+TROUP COUNTY, GA (WTVM) - Preliminary autopsy results of a deceased newborn discovered inside a cooler on the side of the road in Troup County have been released.

+The child was found to be a full-term, white female with no obvious signs of trauma or injury.
+A cause of death has not yet been determined.

-Deputies with the Troup County Sheriff’s Office were dispatched to Boy Scout Rd off New Franklin Road around 3:20 p.m.
+Deputies with the Troup County Sheriff’s Office were dispatched to Boy Scout Road off New Franklin Road around 3:20 p.m.

-When they arrived on the scene deputies and investigators discovered what appeared to be a deceased newborn child in a portable cooler bag.
+When they arrived on the scene, deputies and investigators discovered what appeared to be a deceased newborn child in a portable cooler bag.
 Officials describe the cooler bag as light blue in color with pictures of watermelon slices and zips at the top, front and sides.

+“The child appears to be a newborn, maybe a few days or up to a few weeks old is what we can tell at this point," said Stewart Smith, public information officer at the Troup County Sheriff’s Office.
+“We didn’t take the child out of the cooler.
+Once it was determined it was deceased, we left it where it was.
+The crime lab will tell us if it was a boy or girl, and the manner of death.”

 Witnesses in the area stated the cooler had been on the side of the road near the wood-line for several days, possibly up to a week.